-$\overrightarrow{x}$ Tip: The following permissions (see Se feature: Certificates: Read Certificates: Revoke CL urity Overview on page 605) are required to use this

-or t either the global or certificate collection level.
-See Command Reference Guide for more information

-Keyfactor Command application pool is ficates" and "Manage CA" permissions Groups to Control Access to Keyfacto Server Installation Guide , or, if delegat revoke must have the "Issue and Mana service account has the "Manage CA" authenticate your CA (see Adding or M specified on the CA configuration in Ke sions on the CA. on ke certificates, the service account under which the unning must be granted "Issue and Manage Certi- o the CA database as per Create Active Directory Command Features in the Keyfactor Command n is configured for the CA, the user executing the e Certificates" permissions while the application pool ermissions.
+$\vec{x}$ Tip: The following permissions (see Se feature: Certificates: Read Certificates: Revoke ec arity Overview on page 605) are required to use this or t either the global or certificate collection level.
+See Command Reference Guide for more information Keyfactor Command application pool i ficates" and "Manage CA" permissions Groups to Control Access to Keyfacto Server Installation Guide , or, if delega revoke must have the "Issue and Mana service account has the "Manage CA" authenticate your CA (see Adding or M specified on the CA configuration in K sions on the CA. Note: As of Keyfactor Command versi- ation requests all flow through Keyfac the enrollment, renewal, and revocation s ru s to or ( tio age pe Aoo eyf ke certificates, the service account under which the unning must be granted "Issue and Manage Certi- o the CA database as per Create Active Directory Command Features in the Keyfactor Command n is configured for the CA, the user executing the e Certificates" permissions while the application pool ermissions.
 If you are using explicit credentials to difying a CA Record on page 330), it is the user factor Command who must have both these permis- 10, enrollment (PFX and CSR), renewal, and revoc- command workflow.
-This will result in no changes to

-· · · · n เ user experience unless customizations have been

-Revo oke Details <

-Issue d DN

-CN= appsrvr11.keyexample.com J

-Seria I Number

-1800 000028EA57DF6AB6608C680000000028 J

-cation Effective Date

-03/2 29/2022

-cation Reason sation Of Operation ) Revocation Reason

-) Reason Unspecified Reason Unspecified

-nents er removed Key Compromised CA Compromised

-Affiliation Changed Superseded

-SAVE CANCEL ] Cessation Of Operation Certificate Hold Remove From Hold
+This will result in no changes to user experience unless customizations have been added in workflow (see Workflow Defin ons on page 210 ).
+Revo oke Details × Issue d DN appsrvr11.keyexample.com I Number 000028EA57DF6AB6608C6800000000028 Revo cation Effective Date 03/2 29/2022 ) cation Reason Revocation Reason sation Of Operation J Reason Unspecified Reason Unspecified removed Key Compromised CA Compromised Affiliation Changed Superseded SAVE Cessation Of Operation Certificate Hold Remove From Hold